 TEMPLATE

-The template to instantiate when the command is invoked
+The project template to use when we invoke the command.

 –force